karolcholewa/blog/_posts/2022-11-11-email-qa-checklist.md

 title: "Email QA Checklist"
 categories: [EmailMarketing, SFMC]
 ---
 A comprehensive checklist for an email quality assurance (QA).
 I've found it on the Internet (it is likely made by the Salesforce Team), copied and pasted for a quick reference.
-The link to the original file within the post.
+The link to the original file within the post&hellip;

 ## Email QA Checklist